 Reaching Out and Checking-In

 Across the board, youth development practitioners are adapting their programs to better connect and engage with children and parents, as well as fellow professionals.
-Now more than ever, community is essential to the continuity and strength of support their programs provide.
+Now more than ever, the community is essential to the continuity and strength of support their programs provide.
 These individuals have gotten creative with how to reach out in meaningful ways.

-Many youth development practitioners have found that both individual outreach paired with regular engagements with families help establish new routines in communication between programs and participants.
-Especially since the impacts of COVID-19 are being felt in radically different ways depending on who you are and where you’re from, the youth development superpowers of checking-in and asking great questions are taking on new importance.
+Many youth development practitioners have found that both individual outreaches paired with regular engagements with families help establish new routines in communication between programs and participants.
+Especially since the impacts of COVID-19 are being felt in radically different ways depending on who you are and where you’re from, the youth development superpowers of checking in and asking great questions are taking on new importance.
 Finding ways to incorporate creativity and play into these touchpoints has proven even more effective.
-Some described creative examples of how their putting this into practice: Questions of the Day, virtual tabletop or party games, Theme Days (i.e. “Wacky Hat Day”), have all been used to engage both children and adults.
+Some described creative examples of how they’re putting this into practice: Questions of the Day, virtual tabletop or party games, Theme Days (i.e. “Wacky Hat Day”), which have all been used to engage both children and adults.
 Among youth development professionals, weekly Huddles and other casual touchpoints — with games, breakout discussions, and shoutouts for needed support, have been creating sustaining connections when they’ve been needed most.

 Repurposing Communication Channels and Mobilizing Resources

 For Play At The Core and many other youth development organizations, the results of a thorough needs assessment directly inform program planning and resource mobilization.
-The varying impacts of COVID-19, mentioned above, have resulted in equally diverse needs for support: from food and housing insecurity, to challenges in medical and mental health access, to a lack of equipment and materials to continue participation in programming remotely.
+The varying impacts of COVID-19, mentioned above, have resulted in equally diverse needs for support: from food and housing insecurity to challenges in medical and mental health access, to a lack of equipment and materials to continue participation in programming remotely.
 To address these issues, youth development professionals have been employing a variety of strategies to disseminate information and connect their communities with needed services.
 Chief among these has been the repurposing of participant mailing lists, and social media channels to share information about resource distribution and referrals for services.
-Greater coordination and aligned communication across organizational teams is both ensuring accurate messaging and reducing the risk of information overload.
+Greater coordination and aligned communication across organizational teams are both ensuring accurate messaging and reducing the risk of information overload.

-Some youth development programs have been utilizing flexible funding in their budgets to address resource scarcity directly by putting together goodie bags of necessary supplies for families to pick-up, or mailing program materials directly to the home to ensure that children can remain engaged with programming.
+Some youth development programs have been utilizing flexible funding in their budgets to address resource scarcity directly by putting together goodie bags of necessary supplies for families to pick-up or mailing program materials directly to the home to ensure that children can remain engaged with programming.
 Lastly, in an attempt to support everyone who is suffering from the increased isolation and disruption in our lives, some have spearheaded “Wellness Webinars,” introducing attendees to self-care resources such as meditation, or informational sessions with health professionals.

 The Pivot to Technology